egonzale/osm-import/README.md

 ### Import ###

 Goal is to use the service provider information available from the registry (**name, address, provider type: social/healthcare**), geocode the addresses to coordinates, transform the data to JSOM format and import the set to OSM.

+Geocoding will be performed using the [Digitransit.fi -platform](https://digitransit.fi/en/developers/) [2].

 Some of the facilities already have been uploaded by various individuals and organisations.
 Target here is to make one definitive layer using the official registry data.